karthikramesh55/container-isolation-through-dedication-of-networks/README.md

 Isolating 2 serving applications on the same hosting machine, through facilitating a dedicated customized bridge network (non-default) for each of those serving applications so that they do not communicate with one another

 Network-One:
-+ Serving application: Devilbox (i.e. image: python:3.11-slim)
++ Serving application: Devilbox (i.e. a flask-app based on the image: python:3.11-slim)
 + Database: PostgreSQL DB
 + Network: network-one